 In his coaching, speaking and writing, Joel’s focus is locked on empowering others on living into their full potential.
 This focus is built on the belief that most people allow distractions, circumstances, unexamined beliefs and fear to block them from living a purposeful life and reaching the goals they long for.

-His mission is to make this company a vital resource for a small group of restless dreamers—the few, the brave, the called—people on a quest to be more than they are at this moment.
+His mission is to make this company a vital resource for restless dreamers—the few, the brave, the called—people on a quest to be more than they are at this moment.
 People who want to positively impact their world.
 Perhaps even the whole world.

 Joel is dedicated to that same growth, personally and professionally.
 The recurring themes in his writing challenging his readers (in both genres) to look for the good, engage the world with grit and to trust that resources are closer than they think.
 He passionately writes non-fiction and fiction (under his pen-name, Brandon King).

 I write on leadership, business (especially in the financial profession), writing, ministry (especially for a youth minister’s perspective) and, from time to time, stuff that doesn’t fit any of these categories.